Version: 1.0

 Requests MUST be sent with a DPoP Header.

-credential_identifier is NOT supported.
+credential_identifier is NOT SUPPORTED.

 credential_configuration_id MUST be set to credential_configuration_id from the credential offer.